nsonania/bpd-cdms/README.md

 BPD — Centralized Data Management System.

-dbui
+validation
 ----

-This branch deals with populating the database from `.csv` files.
+This branch deals with the registration validation system.